 There are three full-time paid employees at SowHope and one part-time contractor.
-The President/CEO is Mary Dailey Brown, the Director of Administration is Aaron Hoxworth, the Director of Philanthropy is Andrew Caffro, and the Program Director (part-time) is Dr. Sylivia Juta.
+The President/CEO is Mary Dailey Brown, the Administrative Specialist is Jessica Lewis, the Fund Development and Marketing Specialist is Jennifer Frank Brenton, and the Program Director (part-time) is Dr. Sylivia Juta.
 They work with six teams to complete the tasks at SowHope.
 Contractors are currently utilized for Bookkeeping and Information Technology.
 The Board of Directors, operating as a volunteer working board (12 members maximum), provides oversight for the organization and participates in the six volunteer working teams.
-Each board member sits on at least one team along with other committed volunteers.
+Each board member sits on at least one team, along with other committed volunteers.
 These teams meet outside of the regular board meetings to accomplish team tasks and present proposals to the board.
 Other volunteer teams work under these teams.